Where Do I Donate/Re-Home/Recycle?

 Sporting Equipment:

-– See if you can find a group that requests donations.
+– Search on the internet if you can find a group that requests donations.

 – Post the item(s) in a neighborhood Marketplace, Freecycle or craigslist.